multisig-labs/GoGoTools/README.md

-  random-bls                   Generate a random BLS key random-id                    Generate a random ID random-nodeid                Generate a random node ID rpc                          Ergonomic access to avalanche node RPC APIs verify-bls                   Verify a BLS Proof of Possession version                      Version vmid                         Given a vmName, try to encode the ASCII name as a vmID vmname                       Given a vmID, try to decode the ASCII name warp-aggregate-signatures    Aggregate signatures for a warp message warp-construct-uptime        Construct an uptime message warp-get                     Get a warp message from a transaction ID warp-parse                   Parse a warp message
+  random-bls                   Generate a random BLS key random-id                    Generate a random ID random-nodeid                Generate a random node ID revert-reason                Find revert reason for a failed tx hash rpc                          Ergonomic access to avalanche node RPC APIs verify-bls                   Verify a BLS Proof of Possession version                      Version vmid                         Given a vmName, try to encode the ASCII name as a vmID vmname                       Given a vmID, try to decode the ASCII name warp-aggregate-signatures    Aggregate signatures for a warp message warp-construct-l1-validator-registration Construct an unsigned L1ValidatorRegistration msg warp-construct-l1-weight     Construct an unsigned msg to change weight on P-Chain warp-construct-uptime        Construct an unsgined uptime message warp-get                     Get a warp message from a transaction ID warp-parse                   Parse a warp message xpub                         Show xpub for a BIP39 mnemonic and derivation path xpub-addrs                   Show addresses for an xpub key and derivation path
 </code></pre>

 ## Mnemonics